deusXmachina-dev/ProcessSimulatePlugin/TECHNICAL.md

 #### Alternative installation method

 1. **Download the assembly directly**
-   - Download `DeusXMachinaCommand.dll` from the [releases page](https://github.com/deusXmachina-dev/ProcessSimulatePlugin/releases)
+   - Download `DeusXMachinaCommand.dll` from the [releases page](https://github.com/deusXmachina-dev/ProcessSimulatePlugin/releases) - or build from source

 2. **Run `CommandReg.exe`**
    - `CommandReg.exe` is installed with your PS and should be available in your PS install directory (e.g.: `C:\Program Files\Tecnomatix_2502\eMPower\CommandReg.exe`)